blindFS/topiary-nushell/README.md

 ## Status

-* Supposed to work well with all language features of latest nushell (0.103)
+* Supposed to work well with all language features of nushell v0.105

 > [!NOTE]
 >